 But the Dream Maker knows an infinite number of ways back to the dream.
 Here’s one: I gave up the movie idea in 2005, moved my family to Cincinnati, Ohio; served at a church until the recession decimated their budget and they had to let me go; formed a production company funded by church members; became friends with a businessman who asked if I had any unfulfilled dreams, and replied, “Funny you should ask…”

-That fulfilled dream (movie) is due to be released next fall.
+That fulfilled dream (movie) is due to be released next year.

 So, here’s my birthday wish for you: that you would learn more and more every day not to follow your dreams, but instead to